 An abstract is a brief, written explanation of the research project.
 The abstract contains a succinct description of the project’s purpose, the procedures followed, the data collected, and the conclusions reached.
 This must all be accomplished in 250 words or less.

 In submitting the abstract you are attesting that the nature of the work and your involvement is accurately described.
 If some portion is not your work, it should not be part of your abstract unless you cite the assistance.
 It is OK to receive help with the project but that help must be acknowledged.
-Please read the CSF Ethics Statement.
+Please read the CESF Ethics Statement

 Submit Your Abstract Here Copy and paste your abstract from a document on your computer.
 Abstracts are due by March 1.
-They will be posted on the CSF website for reading by our judges.
+They will be posted on the CSEF website for reading by our judges.
 Yes, judging as previewing, starts before you arrive at the Fair.
+An archive of abstracts from previous fairs is included at the bottom of the abstract submission page.
+Yes, abstracts are updated as the stragglers come in.
+But our nearly 400 judges are eager to preview them and start reviewing as soon as the first post is available.
+It’s best not to be late.

 Purpose of the Experiment